bigscience-workshop/petals/README.md

     python -m petals.cli.run_server --port 31330 petals-team/StableBeluga2
 ```

-💬 **FAQ.** Check out our [Wiki](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues, ping us in [our Discord](https://discord.gg/X7DgtxgMhc)!
+💬 **Any questions?** Check out our [FAQ](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues, ping us in [our Discord](https://discord.gg/X7DgtxgMhc)!

 🔒 **Security.** Hosting a server does not allow others to run custom code on your computer.
 Learn more [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).